Western Reserve Academy: Ong Library

 Named after Ambassador John D. Ong, the Ong Library is a 21,000 sq ft. building located on the south end of campus.
 It contains nearly 23,000 books, 3,000 DVDs and CDs, and 110 periodicals.
 Open to students all day through study hours, the library features two computer labs and a dozen group study rooms.
 The basement also contains the Western Reserve Academy Archives Collection, which follows the 200-year-old school and town history.

 Dormitories

 There are ten dormitories in which the over 200 boarding students reside during the school year.
 The oldest is North Hall, erected in 1838, and the newest is Bicknell House.
 Each dorm houses students in a single, double, triple, or quad, with shared bathrooms.

-Each dorm has both a House Master as well as other Faculty-Masters living in connected apartments.
-Approximately 90% of the faculty members reside on campus in either faculty homes or dormitory apartments.
+Each dorm has 2-3 faculty residents, one serving as Dorm Head, all living in connected apartments.
+Approximately 85% of the faculty members reside on campus in either faculty homes or dormitory apartments.